thebullbrew/BullMint_SOLANA_NFT_DEVnet/README.md

 So in a wallet or explorer, the NFT should eventually show:

-Name: My First Solana NFT
+Name: BEST SL NFT EVER
-Symbol: JOAO
+Symbol: THEBULLBREW
 Image: your uploaded image
 Owner: your Phantom wallet
 Network: Devnet